-Before diving into jersey relics, let’s quickly zip through the evolution of the baseball card.
+Before diving into jersey relic cards, let’s quickly zip through the evolution of the baseball card.

 This hobby began with pieces of cardboard featuring simple posed pictures (which can now sell for millions) or action shots, along with the player and team’s name in most instances.
 Not too long after we were treated to cards outside of the standard “player card,” whether that was through different types of “leaders” cards, rookies, or more separate subsets for lack of a better term.

 From there, then we started getting into true inserts—different sets within a larger set that were completely separate from the base run.
 These cards themselves ranged from fairly straightforward to a bit more flashy, and then really extravagant.
 Somewhere along the way, autographed cards began to be inserted, but only just a few at this point.

 Now, this is where cards really started to take on a new and different feel with refractors, prizms, and more, (and hey, a lot more autographs).
 It’s around this time we were also introduced to a new concept: relic cards, and more specific to this post, jersey cards.
 That’s right, pieces of the player’s actual jersey embedded right there within the card.

 A baseball jersey card is a card that includes a piece of material from a player’s uniform.
 These cards will typically feature the action shot and design you’re accustomed to seeing, but with the addition of the piece of the player’s jersey on or in the card itself.
 These jersey cards are sometimes referred to as relic cards, game-used cards, or patch cards depending on the material included.